Ziziphus obtusifolia

+This species has recently been reclassified to Condaliopsis obtusifolia (Hook. ex Torr. & A.Gray) Suess.

+This reflects the fact that this species and other New World species formerly placed in Ziziphus have distinctive characters that differentiate them from the Old World species.

 Ziziphus obtusifolia is a species of flowering plant in the buckthorn family known by several common names, including lotebush, graythorn, gumdrop tree, and Texas buckthorn.

 Distribution

 The plant is native to the South Central and Southwestern United States, the California deserts, and central through northern Mexico.

 It grows in shrubby and scrubby desert habitats, grasslands and prairie, woodlands, and other habitat types.
 It can be found among desert plants such as honey mesquite, smooth mesquite, ocotillo and creosote.